Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 Clone or download the [training repository](https://github.com/Luos-io/Training).

-In PlatformIO IDE, open the folder corresponding to your board from the repository you just cloned or downloaded `Training/1_First_Service/Work_base`, and connect the board with an USB cable.
+In PlatformIO IDE, open the folder corresponding to your board in `Training/1_First_Service/Work_base` from the repository you just cloned or downloaded, and connect the board to your computer with a USB cable.

 1. Check that the right environment is selected, then compile and upload the project to the board (right arrow button in the bottom left of the window).
-2. Using a terminal and the`pyluos-shell`command, you should see:
+2. Using a terminal and the `pyluos-shell` command, you should see:

 ```bash
 	  ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓